 LAMARI, Agios Martinos, CorfuRef: 11433

-Overlooking the living room is a large mezzanine, currently used as a TV room and through double doors is an office/library and music centre.
+The kitchen with views into the olive groves is fitted with handmade units and high quality electrical equipment.
+Overlooking the living room is a large mezzanine, currently used as a TV/ office room and through double doors is a further office/library and music room.

-A potted history of the property from the vendors:
+A potted history of the property:

 Please note that all the above information has been provided by the vendor in good faith, but will need verification by the purchaser's solicitor.
 Any areas, measurements or distances referred to are given as a guide only and are not precise.
 Floor plans are not drawn to scale and are provided as an indicative guide to help illustrate the general layout of the property only.
 The mention of any appliances and/or services in this description does not imply that they are in full and efficient working order and prospective purchasers should make their own investigations before finalising any agreement to purchase.
 It should not be assumed that any contents, furnishings or other items shown in photographs (which may have been taken with a wide angle lens) are included in the sale.
 Any reference to alterations to, or use of, any part of the property is not a statement that the necessary planning, building regulations, listed buildings or other consents have been obtained.
 We endeavour to make our details accurate and reliable, but they should not be relied on as statements or representations of fact and they do not constitute any part of an offer or contract.
 The seller does not give any warranty in relation to the property and we have no authority to do so on their behalf.